UniquePython/asm2.0/README.md

 #### `move`

 ```
-move <number> to <register>;
+move <number|register> to <register>;
 ```

-Loads an unsigned integer literal into a register.
-Currently, the source of a `move` must be a numeric literal and the destination must be a register — see [Limitations](#limitations) for what's not yet supported here.
+Copies a value into a register.
+The source is either an unsigned integer literal or another register; the destination must always be a register — see [Limitations](#limitations) for what's not yet supported here.

 ```
 move 42 to edi;
+move edi to esi;
 ```

 #### `syscall`